 Every supply chain management process involves designing, planning, executing, controlling, and monitoring of supply chain activities.
 It helps in building a competitive infrastructure, creating net value, supporting worldwide logistics, bringing demand and supply in synchronization, and measuring performance globally.
-The supply chain manufacturing process is said to the unsung hero of the manufacturing sector and it is the foundation that acts a support system for every manufacturing business.
+The supply chain manufacturing process is said to be the unsung hero of the manufacturing sector and it is the foundation that acts a support system for every manufacturing business.

 Importance of Supply Chain Management